lucianux/english/A1/README.md

 ### Tips

-- We use 'they' for people and for things.
+- We use 'they' for people and things.
 Examples:
   - I love Sara and Jonas.
 They are my friends.
   - I love these chairs.
 They are very beautiful.
 - We use 'he' for a man, 'she' for a woman and 'it' for a thing.
 Examples: